nhubbard/konf/README.md

     }
     ```

-2. Construct config with items in config spec and values from multiple sources:
+2. Create an instance of `Config` with your `ConfigSpec` and your preferred sources:

     ```kotlin
     val config = Config { addSpec(ServerSpec) }